Self-learning Monte Carlo with equivariant Transformer: Results

 \subsection{Long-range interaction in the attention layers}

 Next, we show that our model with attention layers can capture the long-range interaction.
 In this section, we consider the nearest neighbors in the last layer ($m_J = 1$).
 Since a quality of the effective model can be estimated by the average acceptance ratio of the SLMC, we consider the layer number dependence of the acceptance ratio.
 The effective models are trained at $T = 0.05t$ on the $6 \times 6$ square lattice.
-We set $N_{\rm MC}^{\rm original} = 3 \times 10^4$ and $N_{\rm MC}^{\rm eff} = 100$ in this section.
+We set the total number of the Metropolis-Hastings tests with the original model $N_{\rm MC}^{\rm original} = 3 \times 10^4$ and the length of the proposal Markov chain $N_{\rm MC}^{\rm eff} = 100$ in this section.
 The average acceptance ratio for the SLMC with the linear model is only about 21\%, since the long-range spin-spin interaction is neglected in this model.
 The layer number dependence is shown in Fig.~\ref{fig:layerdep}.
 The acceptance ratio becomes higher with increasing the number of attention layers.
-We explain the reason why the effective model with the attention layers can treat the long-range spin-spin interactions as follows.
-The effective model is expressed as the short-range interaction of the effective spins defined by Eq.~(\ref{eq:iterative}).
-Since the matrix $\check{M}$ is a $N \times N$ matrix, the effective spin on a site $i$ can be expressed as